The Truth About Meditation: Myths, Fears, and Misconceptions

 Meditation typically has no negative side effects.
 In very rare cases, people have reported crying, shaking, or experiencing tics during their initial attempts at meditation.
 This is not due to the meditation itself but rather because it’s the first time the person has ever sat down and just observed their own mind and body.

+This is a very strange experience; like looking at a mirror that reflects your soul.
 All of a sudden, many unconscious thoughts and feelings come to the surface for the first time.
-This process is actually an important part of healing and growth.
+This process is an important part of healing and growth.

 Is Meditation Just Sitting Still?

-Meditation is much more than just sitting down with your eyes closed; it can be done while walking, eating, and even sleeping.
-During meditation, we bring our awareness into the present moment, acknowledging our mind’s tendency to dwell on the past or worry about the future.
-Importantly, we actively redirect our attention back to the present moment.
+Meditation is much more than just sitting down with your eyes closed.
+During meditation, we actively bring our awareness to the present moment, while noticing our mind’s tendency to dwell on the past or worry about the future.
+Repeatedly, we redirect our attention back to the present moment.

 When we are more aware, able to concentrate better, allow time for our minds to process information, clear our heads of any distraction, understand the nature of our own mind, see and understand the impermanent nature of reality, and regularly practice recognizing how all things are connected, we become wiser, more thoughtful, more loving, more compassionate, more joyous, more grateful, and more peaceful.